UK working with U.S., WTO on boosting COVID vaccine supply

 The government has encouraged knowledge sharing between industry and manufacturers, but stopped short of calling for IP waivers.

-Instead, Britain has cited how voluntary licensing agreements, for instance between AstraZeneca (AZN.L) and manufacturers around the world, can help increase vaccine supplies, and has welcomed efforts to promote such partnerships. read more
+Instead, Britain has cited how voluntary licensing agreements, for instance between AstraZeneca and manufacturers around the world, can help increase vaccine supplies, and has welcomed efforts to promote such partnerships.

 Our Standards: The Thomson Reuters Trust Principles.